Thang Nguyen 555

 No turning back.

 Ebb and flow.
 No lights and no warnings.
 What at first seemed easy turned difficult.
 No check-ins hence no updates.
 Bait and switch.
-Twice, unhooked, we were left to float and fend for ourselves without the two head, seeking cover of the dark of night, full of doubt, fear, and uncertainty.
+Twice, unhooked, in the dark, we were left to float.
+As we used to say “mac xac may” without the towboat, barge turned floating hearse.

 Betrayal begets betrayal.